max-mapper/get-dat/workshop/04-storing-blobs.md

 Dat uses the `key` property of the blob metadata to retrieve the contents of the blob when they are accessed.
 When using the default blob store dat will store data in the `.dat/objects` folder.
 The key is the [SHA-256](http://en.wikipedia.org/wiki/SHA-2) hash of the contents of the blob.
 If you open up the `.dat` folder you can see the file.

 ![dat-directory](dat-directory.png)

+When you replicate data using dat both the tabular data and the blobs get tranferred.